Normal view

 Search analytics from SearchWP Metrics

-From there, you can upgrade your WordPress search to deliver faster, more accurate results.
+From there, you can improve your WordPress search to deliver faster, more accurate results.
 Learn more about it in our guide on how to improve WordPress search.

 Tip #7: Use Clean, Minimalist Design